MarioSinovcic/Pokematic/README.md

 5. Open a new tab/new instance of the command line and navigate using the 'cd' command into the frontend folder (pokematic-frontend)
 6. Execute the command 'npm install' to install required dependencies
 6. Execute the command 'npm start' to start the React developmnet server
 7. Your browser should open (or you may have to open a link from the React command line tool).
-You should see the pokematic home page
+You should see the pokematic home page prompting you to login.
+8. Feel free to create a new account.
+However, it is recommended that if you are testing pokematic, you should use a dummy account as this will help you see all the features of pokematic more easily.
+To log into the dummy account enter the following credentials,
+Login: mockaccount@test.com
+passowrd: TestAccount1!